csr632/react-svs/README.md

    Notice two things:

-   1. You define a class for service, which contains state-updating routines.
-React-Svs will instantiate this class when a provider component is created, and bind these two objects.
+   1. You define a class for service, which contains state-updating routines. react-svs will instantiate this class when a provider component is created, and bind these two objects.

    2. Call `ServiceMixin(ServiceClass)`.